 The EIS should identify areas that are environmentally sensitive in proximity to the project on a map of suitable scale.
 This should include areas classified as having national, state, regional or local biodiversity significance, or flagged as important for their integrated biodiversity values.
-Reference should be made to both Queensland and Australian Government legislation and policies on threatened species and ecological communities.
+Reference should be made to both state and federal government legislation and policies on threatened species and ecological communities.